AvaloniaUI/avalonia-docs/docs/get-started/test-drive/add-some-layout.md

 </div>

 :::info
-You can explore the other layout controls in _Avalonia UI_ from the reference [here](../reference/controls/layout-controls.md).
+You can explore the other layout controls in Avalonia from the reference [here](../reference/controls/layout-controls.md).
 :::

 On the next page, you will add some inputs to the middle of the window.